mom-2236/titanfall_research/docs/vertical_titanfall_2_to_source.md

 **STEP 3.**) Move your emissive mask layer above your AO mask layer, and set the blend mode of the emissive mask layer to "Addition."
 Merge all layers, and export as .vtf.

-> *Editor's note - You can also export as PNG and convert to VTF with a different VTF editor of choice.*
+> *Editor's note - You can also export as PNG and convert to VTF with a different VTF editor of choice; I'm not sure if there is a difference between XCF and PNG export, other than that XCF will be wildly larger.*

 ![GIMP Export](https://web.archive.org/web/https://files.facepunch.com/forum/upload/109991/b61ee40b-c9dc-4dbc-a3c0-40c99606fe74/image.png)